dragonflydb/documentation/docs/command-reference/hyperloglog/pfadd.md

 structure (that is, a string of a specified length and with a given encoding) if the specified key does not exist.

-To call the command without elements but just the variable name is valid, this will result into no operation performed if the variable already exists, or just the creation of the data structure if the key does not exist (in the latter case 1 is returned).
+It is valid to call the command without elements with only the key name.
+This will result in no operation being performed if the key already exists, or in the creation of the data structure if the key does not exist (in the latter case 1 is returned).

 For an introduction to HyperLogLog data structure check the `PFCOUNT` command page.